compressed spinal cord

 Today, Bob is doing everything he used to.

 “I dive, I work out on the elliptical 30 minutes a day, I play golf,” Bob says.
 “I feel like I’m 90 percent – and still getting stronger, which is pretty good!
-I am very fortunate and thank God every day for my recovery, along with Dr. Bohinski and all of the other members of the Mayfield Clinic and the Christ Hospital team.”
+I am very fortunate and thank God every day for my recovery, along with Dr. Bohinski and all of the other members of the Mayfield Brain & Spine and The Christ Hospital team.”

 “My neck had never bothered me before.